 Teaching / Professional interests

 Dr. Sarah Ullrich-French teaches courses in sport and exercise psychology, social psychology, motivation theory, and research methods.
 She is an active participant in the international professional organization, the North American Society for the Psychology of Sport and Physical Activity (NASPSPA).
-Currently, Dr. Ullrich-French is the Communications Director and on the Executive Committee for NASPSPA.
-Dr. Ullrich-French is also an Associate Editor of Sport, Exercise, and Performance, Psychology.
+Dr. Ullrich-French is an Associate Editor of Sport, Exercise, and Performance, Psychology.

 Dr. Ullrich-French’s research addresses mechanisms that maximize positive physical activity experiences.
 Her formal training is in Kinesiology with an emphasis on sport and exercise psychology and youth physical activity.
 Her interest in youth physical activity intersects with areas of social development, psychology, education, positive youth development, and health.
 Dr. Ullrich-French’s research focuses on social contextual and motivational processes in physical, social, and psychological development.
 One strand of her research involves examining physical activity motivational processes and behavioral outcomes in youth and adults.
 A second strand of her research involves examining how physical contexts and interventions impact psychosocial, behavioral, and health outcomes.
 Dr. Ullrich-French’s current research activities focus on the measurement and application of movement-based mindfulness as a potential mechanism to foster sustained engagement in physical activities.